Albania says player banned for two Euro 2024 games for ‘nationalist’ chants

 ‘Not the right way’: Selfie-hunting Ronaldo fans invade pitch at Euro

-The Albanian federation also said on Sunday that UEFA imposed fines totaling 47,250 euros ($50,500) for incidents at the game, where its fans joined Croatian fans in chanting an anti-Serb slogan.
+The Albanian Football Federation also said on Sunday that the Union of European Football Associations (UEFA) imposed fines totaling 47,250 euros ($50,500) for incidents at the game, where its fans joined Croatian fans in chanting an anti-Serb slogan.

-The Serbian football federation said it would leave the tournament if UEFA did not punish the incidents.
+The Football Association of Serbia said it would leave the tournament if UEFA did not punish the incidents.

 Albania plays a decisive group-stage game on Monday against Spain.

-Daku later apologised for his actions in a social media posting, as UEFA appointed an in-house investigator to study his “alleged inappropriate behavior”.
+Daku later apologised for his actions in a social media posting, as UEFA appointed an in-house investigator to study his “alleged inappropriate behaviour”.

 UEFA also announced charges against its Albanian and Croatian member federations for “potential racist and/or discriminatory conduct” by fans on Wednesday, who were reportedly chanting “Kill the Serbs” in Serbian.

-Croatia was formerly part of the Serb-dominated Yugoslavia, declaring independence in 1991 that led to a four-year-war, part of the wider conflict brought on by the breakup of Yugoslavia.
+Croatia was formerly part of the Serb-dominated Yugoslavia, declaring independence in 1991 that led to a four-year war, part of the wider conflict brought on by the breakup of Yugoslavia.

-The Albanian football federation, or FSHF, called on the fans to be “accountable and avoid incidents and riots”.
+The Albanian Football Federation, or FSHF, called on the fans to be “accountable and avoid incidents and riots”.

-“The FSHF invites fans and football lovers to support to the end the Albanian national team in this magical and historic path in Euro 2024 by showing citizenry and accountability through correct behavior and by respecting the rules and the opponents,” said a statement.
+“The FSHF invites fans and football lovers to support to the end the Albanian national team in this magical and historic path in Euro 2024 by showing citizenry and accountability through correct behaviour and by respecting the rules and the opponents,” the federation said in a statement.

 Albania has impressed at Euro 2024 in an opening 2-1 loss against Italy and then the 2-2 draw with Croatia.
 The team likely needs to beat Spain to advance.